frontenddogma/web-development-glossary/manuscript/i.md

 : The process of designing a software application so that it can be adapted to various languages and regions without engineering changes.&nbsp;[†](#w-i18n-l10n)

 Internationalized Resource Identifier
 : An Internet protocol standard which builds on the Uniform Resource Identifier (URI) protocol by greatly expanding the set of permitted characters.
-It was defined in 2005 by the Internet Engineering Task Force (IETF).&nbsp;[†](#w-iri)
+IRIs were defined in 2005 by the Internet Engineering Task Force (IETF).&nbsp;[†](#w-iri)

 Internet
 : The global system of interconnected computer networks that uses the Internet protocol suite (TCP/IP) to link devices worldwide.
-It is a network of networks that consists of private, public, academic, business, and government networks of local to global scope, linked by a broad array of electronic, wireless, and optical networking technologies.
+The Internet is a network of networks that consists of private, public, academic, business, and government networks of local to global scope, linked by a broad array of electronic, wireless, and optical networking technologies.
 The Internet carries a vast range of information resources and services, such as the inter-linked hypertext documents and applications of the World Wide Web (WWW), electronic mail, telephony, and file sharing.&nbsp;[†](#w-internet)

 Internet Assigned Numbers Authority
 : A function of ICANN that is responsible for the allocation of globally unique names and numbers that are used in Internet protocols, and for the assignment of Internet numbers which are numerical identifier assigned to an Internet resource or used in the networking protocols of the Internet Protocol Suite.
 Examples include IP addresses and autonomous system (AS) numbers.
 IANA was founded in 1988.&nbsp;[†](#w-iana) ℹ︎&nbsp;[iana.org](https://www.iana.org/)

 Internet Corporation for Assigned Names and Numbers
 : A non-profit organization responsible for coordinating the maintenance and procedures of several databases related to the namespaces and numerical spaces of the Internet, ensuring the network’s stable and secure operation.
-ICANN performs the actual technical maintenance work of the Central Internet Address pools and DNS root zone registries pursuant to the Internet Assigned Numbers Authority (IANA) function contract.
+ICANN performs the actual technical maintenance work of central Internet address pools and DNS root zone registries pursuant to the Internet Assigned Numbers Authority (IANA) function contract.
 ICANN was founded in 1998.&nbsp;[†](#w-icann) ℹ︎&nbsp;[icann.org](https://www.icann.org/)

 Internet Engineering Task Force
 : An open standards organization, which develops and promotes voluntary Internet standards, in particular the standards that comprise the Internet protocol suite (TCP/IP).
 The IETF was founded in 1986.&nbsp;[†](#w-ietf) ℹ︎&nbsp;[ietf.org](https://ietf.org/)

 Internet Explorer
 : A series of graphical web browsers developed by Microsoft and included in the Microsoft Windows line of operating systems, starting in 1995.
 It was first released as part of the add-on package Plus! for Windows 95 that year.
 Later versions were available as free downloads, or in service packs, and included in the original equipment manufacturer (OEM) service releases of Windows 95 and later versions of Windows.
-The browser is discontinued, but still maintained.&nbsp;[†](#w-ie) ℹ︎&nbsp;[microsoft.com/download/internet-explorer.aspx](https://www.microsoft.com/en-us/download/internet-explorer.aspx)
+The browser is discontinued, but still maintained.&nbsp;[†](#w-ie) ℹ︎&nbsp;[is.gd/nJZDm3](https://www.microsoft.com/en-us/download/internet-explorer.aspx)

 Internet Information Services
 : An extensible web server created by Microsoft for use with the Windows NT family.
 IIS was released in 1995.&nbsp;[†](#w-iis) ℹ︎&nbsp;[iis.net](https://www.iis.net/)